MultiSafepay/docs/content/payments/methods/banks/bank-transfer/payment-flow.md

 This prevents MultiSafepay emailing the customer.

-For more information, see API Reference – [Bank Transfer: Direct](/api/#direct-bank-transfer).
+For more information, see API reference – [Bank Transfer: Direct](/api/#direct-bank-transfer).

 {{< /details >}}